mainmatter/mainmatter.com/blog/_posts/2018-07-03-building-a-pwa-with-glimmer-js.md

 }
 ```

 First of all, we create a new router instance.
-Then we map URLs to the corresponding states of the app.
+We then map URLs to the corresponding states of the app.
 The routes `/`, `/search` and `/search/:searchTerm` all map to the `MODE_SEARCH` mode that renders the search form and search results if there are any.
-The `/location/:locationId` route maps to the `MODE_RESULTS` mode that renders the component that displays a particular location's data and quality score.
+The `/location/:locationId` route maps to the `MODE_RESULTS` mode that renders a particular location's data and quality score.
 We use the `mode` property in two tracked properties `isSearchMode` and `isResultsMode`.
 [Tracked properties](https://glimmerjs.com/guides/tracked-properties) are Glimmer's equivalent to Ember's computed properties and will result in the component being re-rendered when their value changes.

 ```ts
 @tracked('mode')